ut-robotics/picr21-team-kobe/Kobe_Elektronics/README.md

 - Has voltage regulators to turn 5V to 3.3V and 16V to 5V

+- One MicroMatch to send signal to thrower motor driver

 - Three drivers for controlling motors, with FAULT LEDs

 - Drivers can be controlled through 2 PWM signals or one direction signal and one PWM signal, controlled by MODE pin signal.
 When GND, 1 PWM and direction